mhahn2003/bc21/README.md

     - baby ducks, PP, Super Cow Powers, Kryptonite, Nikola, Chop Suey, Malott Fat Cats

 Order:
+16. fix attack politicians not exploding buffrakers
+17. copy build order from top teams
 15. take neutral ecs first
-16. fix attack politicians not exploding buffrakers
+19. build more slanderers even when we have more money
 18. make politicians surround the hq and take up spaces rather than attacking
-19. build more slanderers even when we have more money
+19. improve muckraker spacing and spreading
 20. deal with big polis near our ec

 Done: